-A South African court is to deliver its verdict Tuesday in the murder trial of two black farmworkers accused of killing white supremacist leader Eugene Terre'Blanche in 2010.
+A South African court Tuesday began delivering its verdict in the trial of two black farmworkers accused of murdering white supremacist leader Eugene Terre’Blanche.

 Mahlangu faces life imprisonment if convicted of murder.
-The younger suspect was 15 at the time of the killing and was tried as a minor.
+Ndlovu was 15 at the time of the killing and was tried as a minor.

-Last month Judge John Horn ruled most evidence against the teenager inadmissible because police failed to follow South Africa’s child protection law in handling the case.
+Last month Horn ruled most evidence against the teenager inadmissible because police failed to follow South Africa’s child protection law in handling the case.

 “We believe that we have presented enough evidence to sustain a conviction for the first accused,” Mthunzi Mhaga, spokesman for the National Prosecuting Authority told AFP.